skearnes/rdkit-utils/README.md

 Examples
 --------

-Read molecules from multiple file formats.
+Read molecules from multiple file formats using the same interface.
 The `MolReader` class automatically __perceives conformers__ and can optionally __remove salts__&mdash;features that are not provided by the molecule suppliers in the RDKit:

 ```python
 from rdkit_utils import serial